gserej/WarThunderSQBHelper/README.md

  For example, if your IP address is 192.168.0.1, type in 192.168.0.1:8111.
  If the game is running and you don't see the gray page with game info, application won't work unless you configure your router/PC/local network.

 - At the moment the application works only when the War Thunder in-game language is set to English or Polish.
-If you want another language added, check the ParseJSON.java file for RegExp patterns.
+If you want to have another language added, check the ParseJSON.java file for RegExp patterns and create a pull request.
 - Press the "Reset" button every time you start a battle to reset numbers.

+## Legality
+WT support didn't answer me at all whether using this application breaches WT EULA but IMO there is no way they can know you are using it.
+There are also other applications like War Thunder's Betty that also uses JSON data and I'm yet to read that someone got banned because of it.

 ## Changelog
 - v0.2 - added Polish language support, fixed typos